 - Depreciating Debt:

-Just as your real estate asset is appreciating, the debt that you owe (i.e., if you take any) on the property will depreciate with inflation.
-When you use leverage or funding to invest in real estate, you get to experience this advantage of depreciating debt.
-Of course, your monthly repayment will be the same payment per month after year (assuming it to be an amortized loan).
-But, the value of that payment will fall as time goes on.
-So, this accounts for a positive outcome of inflation.
+Just as your real estate asset appreciates, the debt you owe (if any) on the property depreciates with inflation.
+When you use leverage or funding to invest in real estate, you get the benefit of depreciating debt.
+Of course, your monthly repayment will remain consistent year after year (assuming it is an amortised loan).
+However, the payment’s value will decrease over time.
+This explains why inflation has a positive effect.

-Owing to so many benefits, real estate stands apart as an anchor against inflation and helps people survive the inflation tide.
+Because of its numerous benefits, real estate stands out as an anchor against inflation, assisting people in surviving the inflation tide.

 The Bottom Line

-Many people do not understand the impact of inflation completely and may step forward unwisely.
+Many people do not understand the impact of inflation completely & are confused by how inflation affects real estate.
 Hence, they must equip themselves with the requisite knowledge, which will serve as an aid in protecting their wealth from any erosion.
 One of the best ways to fight and win the game against inflation is through inflation hedge investments like buy-and-hold real estate properties.